Cognigy/Documentation/docs/ai/escalate/handover-reference/genesys-cloud-open-messaging.md

 #### Genesys Status and Bot Messages

 Status and Bot Messages configured within Genesys can be sent to the Cognigy Flow and displayed to the user at the Endpoint.
-To have this feature flag enabled, contact Cognigy Support.
+In the Queue flow in Genesys, this feature allows to display the queue position to the user.
+To enable this optional feature for on-premises installations, use the `GENESYS_CLOUD_OM_HANDLE_BOT_MESSAGE: "true"` feature flag.

 To display Genesys Status and Bot messages, follow these steps: